-The Volvo Ocean Race, which sets sail every three years, is without doubt the toughest, most prestigious event in the elite sailing calendar.
+The Volvo Ocean Race was setting sails every three years, and was without doubt the toughest, most prestigious event in the elite sailing calendar.
 Lasting a gruelling nine months – the longest sporting event of its kind.

-From the Race Villages around the world, hundreds of thousands of visitors get the chance to witness a spectacular array of activities and entertainment – both on land and at sea.
-The first leg of the race around the world sets sail from Alicante on October 22nd.
+From the Race Villages around the world, hundreds of thousands of visitors got the chance to witness a spectacular array of activities and entertainment – both on land and at sea.

-The Volvo Ocean Race is one of the world’s longest and toughest professional sporting event in the world.
-But for Volvo Group, it’s more than just a yacht race.
-The event represents a unique opportunity to build relationships with customers and demonstrate Volvo Group’s strong commitment to cleaning up our oceans.
+The Volvo Ocean Race was one of the world’s longest and toughest professional sporting event in the world.
+But for Volvo Group, it was more than just a yacht race.
+The event represented a unique opportunity to build relationships with customers and demonstrate Volvo Group’s strong commitment to cleaning up our oceans.

-At each port, visitors are welcome to operate a specially-built electric Volvo ECR25D compact excavator.
-Take on the challenge or watch as the athletes from the Volvo Ocean Race sailing crews take their skills from sea to land.
+At each port, visitors were welcome to operate a specially-built electric Volvo ECR25D compact excavator.
+Visitors could take on the challenge or watch as the athletes from the Volvo Ocean Race sailing crews took their skills from sea to land.

-Volvo customers are invited to participate in the Building Tomorrow conference and attend seminars that address the importance innovation, fuel efficiency, site safety and Volvo Services.
-Talk with like-minded individuals and learn more about how Volvo CE’s involvement with the WWF and Construction Climate Challenge helps protect the environment through the entire construction supply chain.Learn more about WWF Learn more about Construction Climate Challenge
+Volvo customers were invited to participate in the Building Tomorrow conference and attend seminars that address the importance innovation, fuel efficiency, site safety and Volvo Services.
+Talking with like-minded individuals and learning more about how Volvo CE’s involvement with the WWF and Construction Climate Challenge helped protect the environment through the entire construction supply chain.Learn more about WWF Learn more about Construction Climate Challenge

-Volvo Ocean Race has launched a major Sustainability Program for the 2017-18 edition and beyond – signing partnerships with 11th Hour Racing, AkzoNobel, and United Nations Environment while outlining a series of commitments that focus on ocean health.
-The race is taking action to help ‘Turn the Tide on Plastic’ a campaign that addresses the rapidly growing and critical problem of plastic polluting our oceans.
-The initiative is highlighted by the United Nations Environment’s Clean Seas campaign, which Volvo Ocean Race is proud to adopt.
-Find out how Volvo Ocean Race is doing its bit to support sustainability.
+Volvo Ocean Race launched a major Sustainability Program for the 2017-18 edition and beyond – signing partnerships with 11th Hour Racing, AkzoNobel, and United Nations Environment while outlining a series of commitments that focus on ocean health.
+The race was taking action to help ‘Turn the Tide on Plastic’ a campaign that addresses the rapidly growing and critical problem of plastic polluting our oceans.
+The initiative was highlighted by the United Nations Environment’s Clean Seas campaign, which Volvo Ocean Race is proud to adopt.
+Find out how Volvo Ocean Race did its bit to support sustainability.